w3c/wai-curricula/content/designer/understanding-and-involving-users.md

 * identify and create personas that include people with different types of disabilities and different levels of skills using the Web
 * identify scenarios that include use of the product with different types of assistive technologies and adaptive strategies

-### Teaching Ideas
+### Teaching Ideas for Topic

 Optional ideas to support assessment:

-* Refer back to [Foundation Module 4: Principles, Standards, and Checks](/curricula/foundation-modules/principles-standards-and-checks) and explain the importance of including international standards.
+* Refer back to [Foundation Module 4: Principles, Standards, and Checks](/curricula/foundation-modules/principles-standards-and-checks) and explain the importance of including international standards in the overall project requirements.
-* Explain some functional requirements of products and services, such as compatibility with assistive technologies and adaptive strategies and keyboard support.
+* Explain some functional requirements of products and services that relate to accessibility, such as appropriate contrast ratios, compatibility with assistive technologies and adaptive strategies, and keyboard support.
 * Reflect on the diversity of people with disabilities.
 Explain that, when creating personas, these need to reflect the different types of abilities people have and their level of skills using assistive technologies and adaptive strategies.

 ### Ideas to Assess Knowledge for Topic